 What is ABS?

-Access and benefit-sharing (ABS) refers to the way in which biological resources may be accessed, and how the benefits that result from their utilisation in research and development are shared with the country of origin.
+ABS refers to the way in which biological resources may be accessed, and how the benefits that result from their utilisation in research and development are shared with the country of origin.
 Since the date of entry into force of the NP, users of biological resources have the obligation to comply with ABS requirements when obtaining samples from countries that have ratified the NP and adopted 'access legislation' (3).

 Based on the CBD principle of sovereignty of a country over its biological resources, regulating access to its biological resources for research and development is the sole decision of a country party to the NP.